NEW! Haemodynamic rounds: how to integrate haemodynamics into clinical practice

 Escape Room on Cardiogenic Shock

-To incorporate key critical care cardiology concepts for diagnosis, classification and phenotyping of cardiogenic shock in a practical way that will allow them to appropriately tailor key therapeutic strategies in the management of these patients.
+To incorporate key critical care cardiology concepts for diagnosis, classification and phenotyping of cardiogenic shock in a practical way that will allow you to appropriately tailor key therapeutic strategies in the management of these patients.

-To understand the importance of multidisciplinary teams and integration of multiparametric evaluation in cardiogenic shock, including hemodynamic parameters, imaging, clinical findings and laboratory tests for patients with deteriorating cardiogenic shock who need escalation of therapies.
+To understand the importance of multidisciplinary teams and integration of multiparametric evaluation in cardiogenic shock, including haemodynamic parameters, imaging, clinical findings and laboratory tests for patients with deteriorating cardiogenic shock who need escalation of therapies.

-4 repeated sessions will be held during the congress.
+Four repeated sessions will be held during the congress.
 See the schedule

-Escape Room on Pulmonary Embolism
+Mystery Escape Room

-Understand how to approach patients with pulmonary embolism using the recommended classification by current guidelines, incorporating both concepts from the published recommendations from ESC and ACC/AHA
+Understand how to approach patients with pulmonary embolism using the recommended classification by current guidelines, incorporating both concepts from the published recommendations from ESC and ACC/AHA.

-4 repeated sessions will be held during the congress.
+Four repeated sessions will be held during the congress.
 See the schedule

 Simulation on Cardiac Care